tajamulk2/Web-Scraping-with-BeautifulSoup-and-Selenium/README.md

-# Web Scraping with BeautifulSoup
+# Web Scraping with BeautifulSoup and Selenium
-* Web Scraping
-* Beautiful Soup
-* Data Extraction
-* Data Mining
-* Web Scraping for Data Science
-* Data Scraping & Data Cleaning

 TODO